Table of Contents

 Contrary to popular belief:

-- You can get much more vitamin D from just a few minutes of direct sun exposure than from milk.
+- You can get more vitamin D from just a few minutes of direct sun exposure than from milk.
 Research suggests vitamin D is more important than calcium for bone health.

 - Milk products have never been shown to reduce fracture risk.